 You will see signposts for Taman Negara Gunung Ledang.
 Depending on which entrance you want, take either Gate B (Pintu B) or where you see a large billboard for Gunung Ledang Resort.
 From Gate B you will need to drive through a palm oil estate for some distance before arriving at the Rangers' Office.

-Gunung Ledang Resort is the only hotel within the park boundaries.
+Gunung Ledang Resort is within the park boundaries.
 It looked OK to me but I stayed at nearby Muar.

 Would you like to experience some of the places and activities described in this website?